arekavandi/Certified_adv_RRegression/README.md

 ```
 git clone https://github.com/arekavandi/Certified_adv_RRegression.git
 ```
-2. Go to the project folder and make a new environment and install the required packages by
+2. Go to the downloaded project folder and make a new environment and install the required packages by
 ```
 cd Certified_adv_RRegression
 conda env create -f environment.yml